 The developer who doesn't sleep programs better, or not 💻

-That romantic idea of programming in the early hours with a cup of coffee is a classic.
+That romantic idea of coding in the early hours with a cup of coffee is a classic.
 But it turns out your brain, with 23% less melatonin, works like an overheating server: it makes errors.
 So, if your code fails tomorrow because of a semicolon, don't blame the compiler.
 Blame that late-night LoL game that left you sleepless and craving pizza.